Date: 1st December 2020

 Risk perception is a fascinating topic and highly individualised.
 Some people are risk-takers, and others are risk-averse.
 Some people will happily take a short drive to jump out of a plane with a parachute, and others have a fear of flying, yet drive hundreds of miles to the airport.
 In this situation, what is and isn’t risky depends on your personal risk profile.

-But this brings us to a problem, and the purpose of this blog; Our risk perceptions need to evolve.
-In fact, I believe we need to radically change our approach to risk and stop using the term risk perception.
-Because how you perceive risk is focused on your subjective view of it; i.e. your personal, and often prejudiced view of how likely the risk will occur and what the impact is.
+This brings us to a problem and the purpose of this blog.
+Our risk perceptions need to evolve.
+In fact, we need to change our approach to risk and stop using the term risk perception because how you perceive risk is focused on your subjective view of it, i.e. your personal and often prejudiced view of how likely the risk will occur and what the impact is.

 Knowing this, we as Cybersecurity specialists need to change our approach.
 We keep on telling people to do things like this;